Saving into a pension

 If your scheme allows, you can make changes to your investments by logging in to Manage Your Account.
-There is a video in the Manage Your Account ‘Help and Support’ section which explains what you need to have decided before you change your investments.
-You will need to log in to see the video.

 You can also make changes by calling us or sending us a request by letter or email.
 Please make sure you quote your plan number.
 If you make your request in writing you will need to complete a changing your investments form which you can download from the document library.